scyfris/cognitive_rpg/obsidian/Notes/Scratch.md

+8/5/24

+IDEA: Make the work minigames actually earn moneys, just like in real life.
+And use those moneys for things like different brands of coffees, different kinds of gifts, maybe alex wants to read some sci-fi novels in game.
+This might open up some new dialogue.
+Or buying time macine parts.
+Influencing relationship status, etc.

 2/5/24

 Something that's been bothering me is the quality of our pixel art, and how to speed things up .
 IT will take a lot time to get all animations and such, unless we go really low resolution which might not be that appealing.